This studio-focused program is offered at the Woodland Park location only.

 Provides students with an overall understanding of codes, standards, and federal regulations with an emphasis on interior projects.
 Utilizes real-life design examples to explain how specific codes and standards apply to a variety of building and project types.

 Prerequisites: INT240, INT260

-Students use AutoCAD and other software packages in the creation, manipulation, and rendering of 3-dimensional views of interior spaces.
-Students will learn to represent materials and lights and to manipulate views to develop striking renderings of their design solutions.
+Students use AutoCAD and other software packages in the creation, manipulation, and rendering of three-dimensional views of interior spaces.
+Students will learn to represent materials and lights, and to manipulate views to develop striking renderings of their design solutions.